ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 Jane
 ```

-You see above that for convenience, query parameters, form data, and JSON object body entities are all treated as dictionaries are their values are directly accessible as action input properties.
-This is not the case for web actions which opt to instead handle HTTP request entities more directly, or when the web action receives an entity that is not a JSON object.
+For convenience, query parameters, form data, and JSON object body entities are all treated as dictionaries, and their values are directly accessible as action input properties.
+This behavior is not the case for web actions, which opt to handle HTTP request entities more directly, or when the web action receives an entity that is not a JSON object.

-Here is an example of using a "text" content-type with the same example shown above:
+See the following example that uses a "text" content-type, as was shown previously.
 ```
 curl https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello.json -H 'Content-Type: text/plain' -d "Jane"
 ```